Canon 4000D vs Sony A7R III

 |Sony A7R II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 4000D lacks such a headphone port.

 Studio photographers will appreciate that the Sony A7R III (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 4000D and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.